 Statistics NZ’s Integrated Data Infrastructure (IDI) is a linked longitudinal dataset that covers an extended range of pathways and transitions information.
 The IDI allows for policy evaluation and research analysis, and the production of statistical outputs on the transitions and outcomes of people.
-It currently includes economic, education, justice, health and safety, migration, tenancy and business data.
+It currently includes economic, education, justice, health and safety, migration, families and households, tenancy, and business data.

 The IDI is used by a number of researchers from across government to answer a wide range of important research, policy, and evaluation questions.